GNOME/gtk/docs/reference/gtk/getting_started.md

 The contents of a widget often need to be partially or fully redrawn, e.g. when another window is moved and uncovers part of the widget, or when the window containing it is resized.
-It is also possible to explicitly cause a widget to be redrawn, by calling [method@Gtk.Widget.queue_draw].
+It is also possible to explicitly cause a widget to be redrawn, by calling [`method@Gtk.Widget.queue_draw`].
 GTK takes care of most of the details by providing a ready-to-use cairo context to the draw function.

-The following example shows how to use a draw function with GtkDrawingArea.
+The following example shows how to use a draw function with [class@Gtk.DrawingArea].
 It is a bit more complicated than the previous examples, since it also demonstrates input event handling with event controllers.